brianshen0522/ROC-Tender-Data-Scraper/README.md

 - `--size`: Page size for results (default: from `.env` or 100, max: 100)
 - `--headless`: Run browser in headless mode (default: off)
 - `--keep-debug`: Keep debug images after CAPTCHA solving (default: off)
+- `--phase`: Run only the discovery phase, only the detail phase, or both (default: both)

 ## Features